lumen-org/lumen/doc/manual.md

 ![Positional Shelves Revisited 01](img/positional_shelves_revisited_01.png)

 For the left visualization left we created a scatter plot of model samples drawn from the probabilistic model by dropping `sepal_length` on the x-axis shelf and `petal_length` on the y-axis shelf.
-For the right visualization, we cloned the visualization, dragged the `species` variable from the schema, and dropped it on the x-axis shelf.
+For the right visualization (the active one), we cloned the visualization, dragged the `species` variable from the schema, and dropped it on the x-axis shelf.
 The visualization now contains three scatter plots, namely one for each value of `species`, instead of only one.
 Note how all individual plots share both the x and y-axis.
-Here, `species` is used to group split the single plot into individual ones, creating an additional hierarchical x-axis for `species` on the bottom.
+Here, `species` is used to group/split the single plot into individual ones, creating an additional hierarchical x-axis for `species` on the bottom.

 Instead of a creating a hierarchy you can also just 'add' (concatenate) another variable to the horizontal or vertical layout.
 For the following visualization we dropped `petal_width` to the y-axis shelf (and resized the plot).